Sharan-Kumar-R/voice-chat-agent/README.md

    🎙️ Deepgram STT (Speech-to-Text) for real-time transcription from microphone input

    🗣️ Deepgram TTS (Text-to-Speech) for fast and natural voice responses using ffplay

+Core components such as LLM, STT, TTS, and the overall chatbot architecture have been documented to support comprehensive understanding and customization.

 ## Features